 The Case for PURAIN Jump Filters for Rainwater Collection

-Ecovie is now the exclusive distributor for innovative Intewa water management products.
-A centerpiece of our new products is the PURAIN line of rainwater collection pre-filters.
+Ecovie is the exclusive distributor for innovative Intewa water management products.
+A centerpiece of these products is the PURAIN line of rainwater collection pre-filters.
 We are excited about the possibilities since we see the “Jump Filter”, as it is sometimes called, helps us meet our vision to spread adoption of rainwater collection as one way to help solve our water management challenges.

 All experienced rainwater collection professionals know that good pre-filtration is a critical element to having a viable rainwater collection system.
 Water entering the tank needs to be free from debris that can harm water quality and foul pumps and downstream equipment.
 Some of the most important design considerations of a pre-filter are:

 1. Water Quality: It nearly goes without saying that a good pre-filter must provide clean water to the tank.
 The purpose of the filter is to keep debris like leaves, pine needles, asphalt particles (from roof), and other contaminants from getting in the tank.
 All the pre-filters that I know of on the market do a good job of this, so there is not much point of differentiation on this point.
-There is some point of debate on how fine the filtration should be.
 The ASPE 63 standard specifies that pre-filtration should have screening to 1500 microns or less.
 All self cleaning pre-filters I know of far exceed this standard.

 2. Water capture: A good pre-filter maximizes the amount of water collected under all conditions for flow and debris load.
 Filters are rated on capture efficiency which is the percentage of filtered water going to the tank versus the amount of unfiltered water going to the filter.
 Simple basket filters have 100% capture ratings up to a certain feed flow rate.
 “Self Cleaning” filters typically have less than 100% capture efficiency.
 Capture efficiency ratings are typically based on testing with water that has no debris and with filter screens that are totally clean.